algolia/query-suggestions/connector/CONFIG.md

 }
 ```

-### Running the configuration file
+## Running the configuration file

-Once you've setup the configuration file, you need to execute it with the run command. ???When do we use "run"?
+Once you've set up the configuration file, you need to execute it with the run command. ???When do we use "run"?

 The `run` script accepts four environment variables:
 - `APPLICATION_ID`: Your [Algolia application ID][api_keys_page]